 Christopher Taylor House

-– Before becoming president, Andrew Jackson lived in this two-story log house.
+– Before becoming president, Andrew Jackson stayed in this two-story log house.
 The house was originally built about 1778 in a field in Jonesborough, then moved to Main Street as a keystone of the preservation effort.

 Jonesborough Presbyterian Church

 – This Greek-Revival structure was built during the 1840’s and still contains the original pulpit, pews, and slave gallery.

 May-Dishner House – This location was where copies of America’s first periodical solely devoted to the abolition of slavery, The Emancipator, were printed.